 The Gender Pay Gap Information Act, 2021 requires organisations with over 250 employees to report on their Gender Pay Gap.
-2022 is the first year that organisations will have to report on their Gender Pay Gap.
+2023 is the second year that organisations will have to report on their Gender Pay Gap.
 Organisations are asked to select a 'snapshot' date in the month of June.
-The reporting period is the 12-month period immediately preceding and including the snapshot date, which for local authorities, the snapshot date is 30th June 2022.
-Organisations have six months to prepare their calculations, and must report six months later in December 2022.
-The information must be published on the employer's website or in some other means which is accessible to all its employees and to the public.
+The reporting period is the 12-month period immediately preceding and including the snapshot date, which for local authorities, the snapshot date is 30 June 2023.
+Organisations have six months to prepare their calculations, before reporting six months later during December 2023.
+The information must be published on the employer's website or in some other way that is accessible to all its employees and to the public.

-2.2 Who is included?
+Who is included?